Bet the Super Bowl LVII

-Bookmakers, CashBet included, favor The Kansas City Chiefs to win Super Bowl LV, tentatively scheduled to be played on February 7, 2021, in Tampa, Florida.
+Bookmakers, CashBet included, favor The Kansas City Chiefs to win Super Bowl LVII, tentatively scheduled to be played on February 12, 2023, at State Farm Stadium in Glendale, Arizona.
 The Chiefs’ hope is that repeating players can repeat the championship.
 Kansas is currently returning their 11 defensive players with the most snaps played last season.
 Including cornerback Bashaud Breeland and defensive tackle Chris Jones.
 Similarly, the only offensive player in the 12 most snaps not returning is guard Cameron Erving, whose option was not exercised.

 |KANSAS CITY CHIEFS||+550|

 |SAN FRANCISCO 49ERS||+800|

 |NEW ENGLAND PATRIOTS||+2500|

 Baltimore is the second favorite to win the Super Bowl.
 According to their official website, the “Ravens’ goal is to build an ‘undefendable’ offense”.
 Judging by their 2019 season, that’s not too much of a stretch.
 The Black Birds ranked 1st in points per game (33.2) and rushing yards per game (206.0), and 2nd in total offense (407.6 ypg) in the regular season.
 And 1st in total offense (530.0 ypg) and passing yards per game (345.0), and 2nd in rushing yards per game (185.0) in the postseason.
 Most of the players that made that happen, led by dual-threat QB Lamar Jackson, are returning.
 Thus, Baltimore has focused on defense this offseason.
 The Ravens have retained linebacker Matthew Judon, safety, Chuck Clark, and cornerback Jimmy Smith.
 And signed defensive ends Calais Campbell and Derek Wolfe.

 |GREEN BAY PACKERS||+2000|